An easy recipe for dairy free fudge sauce and chocolate spread that’s perfect for any dessert!

 What Kind of Chocolate to Use

-You can use any type of semi-sweet or even dark chocolate to make this dairy free fudge sauce.
+You can use any type of semi-sweet or even dark chocolate to make this dairy free fudge sauce – just keep in mind that dark chocolate may not be as sweet.
 I used dairy free chocolate chips, but you can also use chocolate chunks or simply a chopped chocolate bar.
 My favorite dairy free chocolate chips are Artisan Kettle, but feel free to use any brand if you’re not dairy free!

 If you make this fudge sauce & spread, let me know in the comments below or tag @zestandlemons on Instagram!